 If you meet the following criteria you must submit additional material(s) as indicated:

-Doctoral applicants to Computer Science must send the following documents by postal mail upon submission of the application:
+Doctoral applicants to Computer Science must send the following documents by postal mail upon submission of the application (applicants to other programs will be asked to provide these documents at a later date):

-- Official transcript from every post-secondary institution attended, sent from the institution in a sealed envelope.
+1. Official transcript from every post-secondary institution attended, from the institution in a sealed envelope

-Candidates should NOT submit copies of awards, publications, or financial documentation since submission of these extra materials will not enhance chances of being admitted.
+Candidates should NOT submit copies of awards, financial documentation, or other additional documents that are not required with the applicaiton.
+Submission of extra documents will not enhance chances of being admitted.
 Documents submitted will not be returned.